How Much You Can Contribute to a 401(k)

 It is your responsibility to catch excess 401(k) contributions, not your employer's.
 If you don't remove the excess before the tax filing deadline in the year in which the error is made, you will face stiff penalties, a form of double taxation, and might even have your entire retirement plan reclassified as non-qualified, which would have enormous financial implications if you have built a decent-sized nest egg.

 If you qualify as a so-called highly compensated employee, which means making more than $120,000 from your employer in 2018, you might have a lower 401(k) limit than you otherwise would.
 This could happen if your employer's plan is considered "top heavy."
 In simple terms, a plan is considered "top heavy" if the highest earners of the company (anyone earning more than $175,000) are making more than 60% of the total contributions.
 Congress wanted to make sure 401(k) plans weren't just used to benefit higher-ups in the management structure.

-The rules and regulations surrounding retirement plans are notoriously complex.
+The rules and regulations surrounding retirement plans are notoriously complex, talk to a Retirement Specialist, Tax Attorney, Qualified Accountant, and/or Human Resources if you need help.
 If you make a mistake, it could significantly hurt your family's finances.
 If you think you might have done something wrong, or are in danger of violating one of the provisions governing your retirement plan, talk to the right people and get the problem solved as soon as possible.